bactopia/bactopia.github.io/docs/quick-start.md

+---
+title: Bactopia - Quick Start
+description: |
+    Get started using Bactopia in a few commands, no asking questions and no looking back!
+---
 # Quick Start
 Here we go!
 No time to waste, let's get the ball rolling!
 Why are you still reading this?!?
 Go!
 Go!
 Go!